Intelligent speed assistance: Terminology

 Intelligent speed adaptation is the terminology of the British Standards Institute, while the EU refers to intelligent speed assistance, in regulation (EU) 2019/2144 of the European Parliament.

 Active and passive ISA

-Passive systems warn the driver when the vehicle is travelling in excess of the speed limit, while active systems slow the vehicle's speed to conform with the speed limit.
+Passive systems warn the driver when the vehicle is travelling in excess of the speed limit.
+Active systems slow the vehicle's speed to conform with the speed limit.
 Passive systems allow the driver to make a choice on what action should be taken.
 These systems usually display visual or auditory cues and warnings, which and may include tactile cues such as vibration in the accelerator pedal.
-Some passive ISA technology trials have made the accelerator pedal stiffer to alert the driver.
+Some passive ISA technology trials have made the accelerator pedal stiffer, to alert the driver.

-Most active ISA systems allow the driver to override the ISA when deemed necessary; this is thought to enhance public acceptance and safety, but leaves a significant amount of speeding unchecked.
+Most active ISA systems allow the driver to override the ISA when deemed necessary.
+This is thought to enhance public acceptance and safety, but leaves a significant amount of speeding unchecked.

-Both active and passive ISA systems can serve as on-board vehicle data recorders, retaining information about vehicle location and performance for later checking and fleet management purposes.
+Both active and passive ISA systems can serve as on-board vehicle data recorders, retaining information about vehicle location and performance, for later checking and fleet management purposes.